tesseract-ocr/tessdoc/Data-Files.md

 * https://github.com/tesseract-ocr/tessdata

 Most users will want **`tessdata_fast`** and that is what will be shipped as part of Linux distributions.

 **`tessdata_best`** is for people willing to trade a lot of speed for slightly better accuracy.
-It is also better for certain retraining scenarios for advanced users.
+It is also the only set of files which can be used for certain retraining scenarios for advanced users.

-The third set in **`tessdata`** is for the legacy recognizer.
-The 4.00 files from November 2016 have both LSTM and legacy models.
+The third set in **`tessdata`** is the only one that supports the legacy recognizer.
+The 4.00 files from November 2016 have both legacy and older LSTM models.
+The current set of files in **`tessdata`** have the legacy models and newer LSTM  models (integer versions of 4.00.00 alpha models in tessdata_best).

 **Note**: When using the new models in the **`tessdata_best`** and **`tessdata_fast`** repositories, only the new LSTM-based OCR engine is supported.
 The legacy engine is not supported with these files, so Tesseract's oem modes '0' and '2' won't work with them.